Should You Be Personalizing Your Campaigns? Studies Show Yes

 - 90% of consumers are willing to share personal behavioral data with companies for a cheaper and easier experience.
 (Source: SmarterHQ)

 Developing truly personalized content takes effort, but it pays off big.
-Studies have consistently shown that between 80-90% of companies using personalized messaging have seen a measurable lift in business.
-Often, this lift is more than 10%.
+According to studies, 80-90 percent of organizations who use targeted messages see a measurable increase in business.
+This increase is frequently greater than 10%.

-This doesn’t mean that just throwing data at the page will create these kinds of results.
-Studies also consistently show that consumers will stop buying from brands that use poor personalization tactics.
-If you are going to create personalized communications, take the time to ensure that you do it well.
+This isn't to say that simply throwing data at the page will get these outcomes.
+Consumers will also quit buying from brands that use bad personalization strategies, according to studies.
+If you're going to create personalized messaging, take your time and do it right.